-Financial Goal Achievement Date Total Cost Monthly/Weekly Savings Needed Fund Spring Break Trip March 2018 \$600 (hotel, travel, food, etc.) \$85 per month Down- payment for a car after graduation May 2020 \$4,000 \$121 per month

-Ask participants to take a few moments to set at least one goal and complete the diagram for that goal on a piece of paper.
+Financial Goal Achievement Date Total Cost Monthly/Weekly Savings Needed Fund Spring Break Trip March 2018 \$600 (hotel, travel, food, etc.) \$85 per month Down- payment for a May 2020 \$4,000 \$121 per month car after graduation Ask participants to complete the dia gram for that go oal on a piece of important conve rsation.
+Explain to out equipped wit hat we know th ng and engaging in this at money can be a difficult the topic will benefit you